dmitriyxch/telegram_short_finance_bot/README.md

 How bot works demo https://youtu.be/h2f-1uD64AE

-How to add bot in groups https://youtu.be/UIsF8ki4ewM

 Demo bot address https://t.me/shfinancebot

+How to add bot to the group https://www.youtube.com/watch?v=UIsF8ki4ewM

+Manage notifications in chats in Profile menu (Default On) On - bot sends notifications to the groups
+Off -  bot sends notifications to private chat

 ### Telethon SDK
 The bot is built on top of the Telethon Python SDK (https://docs.telethon.dev/en/latest/)